aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/Msbuild-NETCore_2_1/SimpleSNSFunction/template/src/BlueprintBaseName.1/Readme.md

 You may also have a test project depending on the options selected.

-The generated function handler responds to events on an Amazon SQS queue.
+The generated function handler responds to events on an Amazon SNS service.

-After deploying your function you must configure an Amazon SQS queue as an event source to trigger your Lambda function.
+After deploying your function you must configure an Amazon SNS service as an event source to trigger your Lambda function.

 ## Here are some steps to follow from Visual Studio: